Arthur Zwane

-Born in Meadowlands, South Africa, Zwane is one of the most decorated players to ever Amakhosi colours in South African football.
+Born in Meadowlands, South Africa, Zwane is one of the most decorated players to ever wear Amakhosi colours in South African football.
 He won multiple major trophies, including the Premier Soccer League, MTN8, and Nedbank cup.

 Early career

 Zwane grew up playing for his uncle's team, Liverpool, and later played for Jomo Cosmos's under 10 side.
 He was promoted in 1992 and was sent on loan to Real Rovers.